TEST How much do you know about charting? Put yourself to the test!

 Here’s a point-blank test on charting & related, to take you back to the days of the boat license exam!
 Let us know how many right answers you totaled with a nice comment: and it is not valid to document on the web, be honest!

-1 – The instrument that measures the speed of the boat is called:
+1 – The instrument that measures boat speed is called:

 A) solcometer;

-2 – Mercator projection allows for nautical charts in which, compared to the reality on the earth’s surface, are preserved:
+C) tachometer.
+2 – Mercator projection makes it possible to obtain nautical charts in which, compared with reality on the earth’s surface, the following are preserved:

-A) the proportions between the sea areas crossed;
+A) the proportions between the areas of sea traversed;

 B) the distances between points that are at different latitudes;

-C) the same value as the angles between meridians and parallels.
+C) the same value of the angles between meridians and parallels.
+3 – One degree of latitude corresponds to:

 B) 1852 meters;